ovh/docs/pages/cloud/private-cloud/nsx_configurer_les_groupes_d_objets/guide.en-gb.md

 A pool will need a Name, Gateway and prefix length to be useable.
 The DNS info are optional.
-IPs need to be added as a block (xxx.xxx.xxx.xxx-xxx.xxx.xxx.xxx).
+IPs need to be added as a range (xxx.xxx.xxx.xxx-xxx.xxx.xxx.xxx).
 Click `Add`{.action} when done.

 ![POOL](images/en09newpool.png){.thumbnail}